hopsoft/turbo_boost-streams/README.md

 #         |- The JavaScript method to invoke (can use dot notation)
 ```

-💡The JavaScript method will be invoked on all matching elements when a `selector` is passed.
+📘 The JavaScript method will be invoked on all matching elements when a `selector` is passed.

 ### Implementation Details